 Pat loves the Big Island and also loves Real Estate.
 If you're wondering what all those letters are behind her name, well... its many hours of education Pat has taken to know as much about Real Estate as she can.
 While she likes to have fun showing you around the Big Island and “talking story”, she also wants to wow you with her service and knowledge.
 As Pat says: “I love the Big Island!
 Aloha."

-Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Verify the identity of the person you are talking to.
-You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to contact a certified privacy legal advisor to ensure compliance and to preserve your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
+Verify the Representative: Verify the identity of the person you are talking to.
+Ask for their name and position and verify it on the official website.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to get advice from an accredited legal expert in privacy laws to ensure compliance and to protect your rights and interests.
+You can find more information here by finding an accredited privacy lawyer.